 The power of the story lies in a series of dualities, the split between Jekyll and Hyde representing conflicts between sin and restraint, science and religion, human and ape, old and young, society and individual.
 They’re all in play all the time, and they are all intertwined.

-Towards the end of the story, Jekyll is confined to his laboratory, unable to get the chemicals he needs, and unable to leave because he’s begun turning into Hyde – a wanted criminal – at odd times, without any warning.
-They hate each other now, but neither can kill the other without destroying himself.
+Towards the end of the story, Jekyll is confined to his laboratory, unable to get the chemicals he needs, and unable to leave because he’s begun turning into Hyde – a wanted criminal – at random times, without any warning.
+The two incarnations hate each other now, but neither can kill the other without destroying himself.
 So Hyde, when it’s his turn to be manifest, plays practical jokes on his alter ego out of frustrated spite:

 Hence the ape-like tricks that he would play me, scrawling in my own hand blasphemies on the pages of my books, burning the letters and destroying the portrait of my father.

 And there, in half-a-sentence, you have the ape and the blasphemies and the generational struggle all mixed up together.
 (Freud would have loved that detail of ‘destroying the portrait of my father’.)

 One last thing that I find odd.
 After the murder, Hyde’s activities are investigated and ‘tales came out of the man’s cruelty, at once so callous and violent; of his vile life, of his strange associates…’